Training and Mentoring Workshop Details

 • When participating in any workshop containing a classroom component, participants should bring a pen, some paper, and photo ID.

-• For any training containing assessments in a live lane, i.e. Temporary Traffic Management Worker (TTM Worker), Traffic Management Operative (TMO), Site Traffic Management Supervisor (STMS) or Site Traffic Management Supervisor - Mobile (STMS Mobile), appropriate PPE is required.
+• For any training containing assessments in a live lane, i.e. Temporary Traffic Management Worker (TTM Worker), Traffic Management Operative (TMO) or Site Traffic Management Supervisor (STMS), appropriate PPE is required.
 This consists of Safety Glasses, Safety Helmet, Cut-resistant Safety Gloves, Safety Boots, Long Pants and High Visibility Garment - TTMCW17 (Orange) for TTM Worker and TMO training or standard High Visibility STMS garment for STMS training.

 You can search, view and register on workshops available in your area here.
 If you can’t find the training you’re looking for, or have any questions regarding the training, please click here.